matthewvb77/Carsa_Auto_Register/README.md

 ## Steps:
-* Between lines 77-85 in the input details section, enter your details.
+* Change details in "Input Details" section to your own
 * Run register.py